Haskell and Deliberate Practice

 One final thing we have to understand about learning is the need to embrace the possibility that we will make mistakes.
 Once we have done this, we can make a plan for recording those mistakes.
 This way, we can learn from them and not repeat them.
 This will dramatically improve our pace of development.

-If you want start out on your journey of deliberate practice, you should download our Recursion Workbook!
+If you want to get more hands on with deliberate practice, you should download our Recursion Workbook!
 In addition to some content on recursion, it contains 10 practice problems.
-The answer start from
+The answers start from

 undefined so you can build up your solutions step-by-step.
 It's a great way to learn deliberate practice ideas!

 If you’ve never written a line of Haskell before, don’t be afraid!
-You should check out our Getting Started Checklist.
+You should start with our Beginner's Checklist.
 It will walk you through installing Haskell and give you some helpful tools for starting on your Haskell journey!